quadbio/scRNAseq_analysis_vignette/Tutorial.md

 Obviously, the first method requires some prior knowledge of the system being measured.
 One needs to have a list of convincing markers which are well accepted by the field.
 Particularly for the system of the example data set (cerebral organoid), some of the markers have been listed above.
 A longer list (never being complete though) includes
   * NES / SOX2: NPC marker
+  * NHLH1: neuroblast (new-born neuron) marker
   * DCX / MAP2 / MAPT: neuron marker
   * FOXG1: telencephalon marker
   * EMX1 / EMX2: dorsal telencephalon (cortical) marker
-  * EOMES: cortical intermediate progenitor (IP) marker
+  * EOMES: cortical intermediate progenitor (IP, proliferating neuroblast) marker
   * NEUROD6 / SLC17A7: dorsal telencephalic (cortical) glutamatergic neuron marker
   * BCL11B: deeper layer cortical neuron marker
   * SATB2: upper layer cortical neuron marker